Teen sentenced to death for killing husband after he raped her

 The case of Noura Hussein has shone a spotlight on the issues of forced marriage and marital rape in Sudan, where the legal age of marriage is only 10 and marital rape is legal.

-Hussein's supporters filled the courtroom in Omburman, Sudan, and overflowed into the hall outside as the judge announced the death penalty on Thursday.
+Hussein's supporters filled the courtroom in Omdurman, Sudan, and overflowed into the hall outside as the judge announced the death penalty on Thursday.
 Her husband's family refused an option to pardon her and rejected financial compensation, requesting that she be executed instead.

 Hussein's legal team has 15 days to appeal.